The Role of Faculty in Study Abroad

-I. Meet with the Chair and/or Dean of your department to discuss your course and to discuss enrollment targets for your course.
+I. Meet with the Chair of their Department and/or Dean of their College to discuss their course content and enrollment targets for your course.

 II.
 Meet with the Office of International Education to discuss and identify partners in the areas/regions you would like the program to take place.